-Once all required documents are filed with the government by the Licensed Insolvency Trustee, a person is bankrupt for a standard period of time.
+Once the Licensed Insolvency Trustee files all required documents with the government by , a person becomes bankrupt for a standard period of time.
 This time is 9 months for a first-time bankruptcy and 21 months if the bankrupt person has surplus income.

 Surplus income is income earned during bankruptcy that is beyond what the Licensed Insolvency Trustee determines the bankrupt person needs to maintain a reasonable standard of living.
 If this is the second bankruptcy, the bankruptcy standard period of time increases to 24 months and 36 months if there is surplus income.

 A bankrupt person is required to perform specific duties during bankruptcy, which include but are not limited to: surrender of non-exempt assets to the Licensed Insolvency Trustee; provide all credit cards to the Licensed Insolvency Trustee; attend at least two credit counselling sessions to learn how to avoid the same financial mistakes; provide the Licensed Insolvency Trustee with proof of monthly income and certain expenses; provide the Licensed Insolvency Trustee with all material required to file the bankrupt person’s tax return; and make monthly payments to the Licensed Insolvency Trustee to cover administrative costs.